 by Bernard D. Nomberg, Partner, The Nomberg Law Firm

-We constantly counsel and advise our clients to be careful what they put on social media during the time we are representing them for their case.
+We constantly counsel and advise our clients to take social media precautions during the time we are representing them for their case.
 Most follow our advice.
 Those who do not, however, find out the hard way how it can cost them.
 We all know that photographs do not always tell the entire story.
 However … they sure imply many things, most of which do not help the client’s credibility.

 When photographs are put on social media for the entire world to see, they are no longer private.
 It’s just a few clicks away.
 The investigator never has to leave his seat.
 And Bingo!
 There it is.
 A photo of the client’s new boat, new car or new house.
 Maybe it’s a photo of the client dancing at a club.
 Maybe it’s a comment made in frustration about their current situation.
 Whatever it may be, it often leads to problems for us while representing the injured client.